sweattep/modern_quotes/README.md

 >They give out free, nearly useless, substandard education while at the same time demanding that existing workers learn to be more pliable and agreeable.

+>There are so many free code editors which means it's not a good business to be in anymore.

 >They literally want everyone to be free to become a programmer, but programmers to study only approved courses from top notch institutions that cost tons of money.

 >They treated that game 6 like it was a game 7 and then they treated game 7 like it was a preseason